Expires on: XX-XX-XXXX

 The public reporting burden for this collection of information, 0703-0053, is estimated to average 5 minutes per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 Send comments regarding the burden estimate or burden reduction suggestions to the Department of Defense, Washington Headquarters Services, at email@example.com.
 Respondents should be aware that notwithstanding any other provision of law, no person shall be subject to any penalty for failing to comply with a collection of information if it does not display a currently valid OMB control number.

-Registration for the Belleau Wood 8K will open on February 27, 2019 at 12:00 p.m. (noon) eastern time.
+Registration for the 2020 Belleau Wood 8K will open on February 12 at 12:00 p.m. (noon) eastern time.
 Entries will include a technical shirt, commemorative bib and finisher medal.
-Registration is now closed.

 Consult sizing chart to determine best fit of participant shirt.